static-frame/static-frame/doc/source/articles/upgrade.rst

        mass  charge
 muon  0.106    -1.0
 tau   1.777    -1.0
 >>> a1[0, 0] = np.nan # Mutating the original array.
 >>> df # Mutation reflected in the DataFrame created from that array.
        mass  charge
 muon    NaN    -1.0
 tau   1.777    -1.0

-Sometimes (but not always), NumPy arrays exposed from the ``values`` attribute of a ``pd.Series`` or a ``pd.DataFrame`` can be mutated, similarly changing the values of the ``DataFrame`` from which they were extracted.
+Sometimes (but not always), NumPy arrays exposed from the ``values`` attribute of a ``pd.Series`` or a ``pd.DataFrame`` can be mutated, similarly changing the values within the ``DataFrame``.

 >>> a2 = df['charge'].values
 >>> a2
 array([-1., -1.])
 >>> a2[1] = np.nan # Mutating the array from .values.
 >>> df # Mutation reflected in the DataFrame.
        mass  charge
 muon    NaN    -1.0
 tau   1.777     NaN

-As StaticFrame manages immutable NumPy arrays, there is no vulnerability of "behind the back" mutation: arrays cannot be mutated from StaticFrame containers or from direct access to underlying arrays.
+With StaticFrame, there is no vulnerability of "behind the back" mutation: as StaticFrame manages immutable NumPy arrays, arrays cannot be mutated from containers or from direct access to underlying arrays.

 >>> f = sf.Frame.from_dict_records_items((('charm', {'symbol':'c', 'mass':1.3}), ('strange', {'symbol':'s', 'mass':0.1})))
 >>> f.loc['charm', 'mass'] = np.nan
 Traceback (most recent call last):
   File "<console>", line 1, in <module>
 TypeError: 'InterfaceGetItem' object does not support item assignment
 >>> f['mass'].values[1] = 100
 Traceback (most recent call last):
   File "<console>", line 1, in <module>